 Boy, Girl, or Gender Neutral?

 I know that gender reveals are a big thing now, but I couldn’t care less.
-I wanted to know the gender of my baby as soon as the ultrasound could detect, and told my closest family and friends the very same day.
-If the sex of your baby is a secret, be sure to use neutral colors and themes for your shower, and encourage people to buy gifts off a registry.
-Everyone’s idea of “gender neutral” is different, and you don’t want to spend time exchanging gifts, or wasting gifts by not using them at all.
+I wanted to know the gender of my baby as soon as the ultrasound could detect it, and told my closest family and friends the very same day.
+If the sex of your baby is a secret, be sure to use neutral colors and themes for your shower, and encourage people to buy gifts off a registry or gift cards.
+Everyone’s idea of “gender-neutral” is different, and you don’t want to spend time exchanging gifts, or wasting gifts by not using them at all.
 If your shower will have a gender-based theme, well, there are no holds barred.
 You can practically do whatever you want.
 Just remember to keep it fun!

 Choose a Location and Date